pennyr0yal/pennyr0yal/README.md

 - Experience with repetitive workflows
 - Ability to identify automation opportunities in real -life processes
 - Ability to communicate with stakeholders to understand needs and expectations
-- Curiosity, forever seeking new challenges!
+- Unstoppable curiosity, forever seeking new challenges!

 #### 🌟 What's unique about me